redewiedergabe/corpus/resources/docs/freeindirect-corpus.md

 # Free indirect corpus

-The following statistics are for the additional free indirect-corpus.
-This subcorpus was created to generate training data especially for free indirect representation.
-Therefore, only free indirect representation is annotated.
-No other types of representation are annotated, neither are frame, speaker or intexpr.
+This subcorpus was created to generate training data training data for our recognizers specifically for **free indirect STWR**.
+The annotation system is strongly reduced, *only* specifying the type free indirect (without medium or attributes).
+Frame, intExpr and speaker are not annotated.

-To prepare the documents, we used our automatic recognizer to annotate the texts.
-We then excluded texts with only few annotations.
-Afterwards, we looked at the automatically generated annotations and their immediate environment and, if necessary, deleted, corrected or extended the annotations.
-As a result, instances of free indirect are sometimes not found because the recognizer did not label them.
-We can therefore only guarantee that the existing annotations are wanted by us; however, we cannot exclude that or it is even likely to find further instances of free indirect in the texts.
+The annotations were generated semi-automatically: The texts were  tagged by one of our automatic free indirect recognizers.
+The annotations and their immediate environment were then checked by humans, who, if necessary, deleted, corrected or extended the annotations.

+**NOTE:** As instances of free indirect that were not detected by the automatic recognizer were never presented to the humans, this data most likely contains **false negatives** (unlabled free indirect instances)!

 ## Statistics

 This corpus contains **142 files**, consisting of **2,647,924 tokens** with	**2,136 instances**.

-A list of all texts including author, title and year of publicationcan be found [here](/resources/docs/metadata_fi.xlsx).
+A list of all texts including author, title and year of publicationcan be found [here](data/additional/simplified/free_indirect/txt/metadata_fi.tsv).